 Teachers truly are miracle workers.
 Not only do they work hard to turn around struggling students and help exceptional students succeed, but they often do it with a limited budget and a lack of quality materials.
 That’s why sites like Pinterest are full of ideas for turning household goods and recyclables into fun classroom projects.
 Sometimes, however, teachers need more than recycled goods.
 That’s when money – and a bit of goodwill – comes into play.
-If you desperately need funding for your classroom, we’re here to help with a list of websites and other resources to provide the money you need.
+If you desperately need funding, we’re here to help with a list of websites and other resources to help you raise funds for your classroom.

 DonorsChoose.org gives teachers the opportunity to post their classroom needs and allows others to contribute to those needs.
 Friends, family, and community members who know about the project can contribute, but the project will also be visible to a wealth of donors who regularly work with the site to help fund classroom projects.
 While teachers can request virtually anything, projects with lower costs, longer deadlines, and clear academic goals have the highest funding rates.
 Once teachers receive the materials from DonorsChoose, they must fill out a documentation and thank you package to send to donors.
 Successfully completing the documentation earns teachers more points to submit new project requests.